Hosting the Cloud Forum

 - Lead contact

-- The face of the institution – Ideally this will be the institution’s cloud administrator.
-They will be the main point of contact for event coordination and working with the organizing committee.
+- The face of the institution – Ideally this will be the institution’s cloud lead.
+S/he will be the main point of contact for event coordination and working with the organizing committee.

 - Local organizing lead – Active participant in the organizing committee and liaison with campus partners.

-- The face of the event for communications – Save the date, call for proposals, registration and other community communications will be sent out under her/his name to reinforce with the community that the event is being presented by the host school
+- The face of the event for communications – Save the date, call for proposals, registration and other community communications will be sent out under her/his name to reinforce to the community that the event is being presented by the host organization.

 - Administrative help – the campus lead should not have to bear the local work alone.
 Ideally, there should be at least one person with strong administrative skills who will stay on top of the details of the local arrangements such as: